 2. Review the user access audit procedure

-Along with an access management policy, you should keep your procedure for accessing user rights in your organization up to date.
-Consider regularly reviewing the way you implement user access reviews.
+Along with an access management policy, you should have a user access review policy that describes how to keep user rights up to date within your organization.
+Regularly reevaluate the way you implement user access reviews or audits.

 A written user access review procedure is part of an access management policy.
 If you don’t have a formalized procedure yet, make sure to create one that: